MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_10_explore_compliance_mgr.md

 1. From the top left of the page, above where it says Assessments (the breadcrumb), select **Assessment** to return to the assessments page.

 1. From the top of the page, select **Assessment templates**.
 This page lists the available templates.
 You can crate assessments for your organization by using an existing template or you can create a new template.

 1. From the included templates list, select **ISO/IEC27001:2013**.
 From the top right of the page, select **+ Create assessment**.
 Notice on the left side of the screen that there are only two steps to create an assessment from the template.
 Select Cancel from the bottom of the page.

-1. Close the open browser tabs.
+1. From the left navigation panel, select **Home** to return to the Home page of the Microsoft 365 compliance center.
+Keep this browser page open for teh subsequent demo.

 #### Review
 In this demo you showed the Microsoft 365 compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.